MarioBlazek/wsc2018-netgen-open-source/assignments/03-services.md

 * Checkout to starting point by `git checkout example_three_start`
 * Display `full\ng_recipe` with custom controller action
 * By using this controller do the following:
-    - get tag value from field identified with `tags`
+  * get tag value from field identified with `tags`
-    - fetch latest four `ng_recipe` content objects tagged with those tags
+  * fetch latest four `ng_recipe` content objects tagged with those tags
-    - exclude current recipe from results
+  * exclude current recipe from results
-    - sort by publish date descending
+  * sort by publish date descending
-    - use `FilterService`
+  * use `FilterService`
 * Results iteration code is already provided in `full\ng_recipe`, adjust backend code accordingly
-* Use [this](http://127.0.0.1:8000/recipes/power-up-smoothie) recipe as refrence
+* Use [this](http://127.0.0.1:8000/recipes/power-up-smoothie) recipe as refrence for testing
 * Checkout to solution by `git checkout example_three_finish`

 Assignment